We Help With Unpaid Taxes

 - Appealing adverse collection actions.

 - Discharging your taxes in bankruptcy.

-An experienced tax attorney can help ensure that the IRS and states follow these rules and that the rules are used to your benefit rather than your detriment.
+An experienced IRS attorney can help ensure that the IRS follows the law and that the law is used to your benefit rather than your detriment.

-Please call us at tax debt collection attorneys.or schedule an appointment with our
+Call us at (713) 909-4906 or schedule an appointment with our IRS collection attorneys.

-More articles about unpaid tax debts.
+More articles about IRS collections.